 “I wouldn’t trust anyone else,” said Eisu.
 “I look up to you like I hope the pilots of Z-Red look up to me.”

-“Excellent.”
-Lucille stood over the table and planted her hands broader than shoulder width.
-“I want both your teams to run combination drills.
-Tell all the other teams to do the same.
-I want every robot on the moon ready to combine into one colossal mech within seventy-two hours.”
+“Perfect.”
+Lucille planted her hands on the table broader than shoulder-width.
+“I want both your teams running combination drills.
+Tell the other teams to do the same.
+We’re combining every robot on the moon into one colossal mech within seventy-two hours.”